universal-meaning-map/mind-map/README.md

 It makes a `node` behave selfishly, which is the logical behaviour in a distributed system.

-Since we're in a global domain we will need to represent a subset of the global mindmap.
+Since we're in a global domain we will need to represent a subset of the global mind map.
 Which will be just a list of nodes.

 ### Relationships and nodes